zeezkr/HeartAttackPrediction_usingML/README.md

 Using the information explore the dataset and classify the target variable using different Machine Learning models and findout the accuracy and which algorithm suitable for this dataset.

-This dataset has 303 rows and 14 features.
+This dataset has 303 rows and 14 features.The data type of all features are numeric.

 steps: